 Between 1940 and 1980, numerous textile mill workers throughout the country were heavily exposed to asbestos, both from the machinery they had to operate and from the fabrics they manufactured.
-Today, former textile workers who developed a disease as a result of asbestos exposure are entitled to compensation from the liable companies.
+Today, former textile workers who developed cancer as a result of asbestos exposure are entitled to compensation from the liable companies.

 During the last century, asbestos was used abundantly by the textile industry, as it had numerous convenient properties, such as resistance to fire and durability.
 Furthermore, it was also widely available and inexpensive to purchase.
 However, this put textile mill workers at high risk of exposure, since they would have to weave fibers of asbestos into fabrics, as well as operate machinery insulated with asbestos.
-The states where the majority of textile mill workers were exposed to asbestos on the job were Georgia, North Carolina, South Carolina, Alabama, Virginia and California.
-Nowadays, if you are a former textile mill worker who came to struggle with a disease as a consequence of occupational asbestos exposure, you can recover the financial compensation you deserve from the responsible companies with the help of a specialized attorney.
+The states where the majority of textile mill workers were exposed to asbestos on the job were Georgia, North Carolina, South Carolina, Alabama, Virginia, and California.
+Nowadays, if you are a former textile mill worker who came to struggle with cancer as a consequence of occupational asbestos exposure, you can recover the financial compensation you deserve from the responsible companies with the help of a specialized attorney.

 Between 1940 and 1980, textile mill workers would have to work long hours and would be paid very little for their difficult labor.
-The primary way in which textile mill workers were exposed to asbestos on the job was through the raw material that was combined, carded, spun into yarn.
+The primary way in which textile mill workers were exposed to asbestos on the job was through the raw material that was combined, carded, and spun into yarn.

-It would subsequently be pressed, woven, crocheted or knitted into the fabrics that were produced and processed by the manufacturer.
+It would subsequently be pressed, woven, crocheted, or knitted into the fabrics that were produced and processed by the manufacturer.

 This was particularly dangerous for textile mill workers whose jobs were in companies that manufactured products resistant to fire, such as:

 Because these fabrics were required to have excellent fire and heat resistance, asbestos was used in large amounts for their manufacturing.
-Nevertheless, textile mill workers came in contact with plenty of asbestos fibers by operating the machinery used to produce the fabrics, such as drying machines, boilers and weaving machines.
+Nevertheless, textile mill workers came in contact with plenty of asbestos fibers by operating the machinery used to produce the fabrics, such as drying machines, boilers, and weaving machines.
 To make matters worse, the ventilation in textile mills was extremely poor, which only increased the extent of asbestos exposure among workers.